Scientific Name

 How to Grow and Care

 Repot as needed, preferably during the warm season.
-To repot a cactus, make sure the soil is dry before repotting, then gently remove the pot.
-Next, knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot a cactus, ensure the soil is dry before repotting, then gently remove the pot.
+Next, remove the old soil from the roots, removing any rotted or dead roots.

 See more at How to Grow and Care for Mammillaria.